Polydactyly

+Treatment varies from removal by cautery to more involved surgery.
+While putting a tight band around the base has been carried out, this is not typically recommended.
+If surgery is required, this is often done around two years of age.
+Occasionally multiple surgeries are required.

+Polydactyly is present in about 4 to 12 per 10,000 newborns.
+It is the most common defect of the hands and feet.
+In the United States, Black people are more commonly affected than White people.
+The term is from Greek πολύς (polys) 'many' and δάκτυλος (daktylos) 'finger'.

 Signs and symptoms

 In humans/animals this condition can present itself on one or both hands or feet.
 The extra digit is usually a small piece of soft tissue that can be removed.
 Occasionally it contains bone without joints; rarely it may be a complete functioning digit.
 The extra digit is most common on the ulnar (little finger) side of the hand, less common on the radial (thumb) side, and very rarely within the middle three digits.
 These are respectively known as postaxial (little finger), preaxial (thumb), and central (ring, middle, index fingers) polydactyly.
 The extra digit is most commonly an abnormal fork in an existing digit, or it may rarely originate at the wrist as a normal digit does.